sourcekitty/SK-Weapon-Base/README.md

 SWEP.SKB_ShootSound = Sound("Weapon_SMG1.Single") -- This sets the firing sound

+SWEP.SKB_ReloadSound = Sound("Weapon_SMG1.Reload") -- This sets the reload sound

+SWEP.SKB_EquipSound = Sound("Weapon_SMG1.Special1") -- This sets the equip sound

+SWEP.SKB_ImpactEffect = "MetalSpark" -- Sets the impact effect (default is metalspark but setting to nil goes back to the default effect)

 SWEP.SKB_RecoilX = 1 -- How much side to side camera movement there is

 SWEP.SKB_RecoilY = 1 -- How much up & down camera movement there is